ebrym/SparkifyCapstoneProject/README.md

 ### Implementation

-The input dataset contain massive amounts of data, which can’t be processed on a single machine.
+The original dataset contain massive amounts of data, which can’t be processed on a single machine.
 Spark clusters will be used to analyze data and predict customer churn using PySpark and SparkML libraries to implement the solution.
 The implementation of the project consists of two parts:
 * Application of machine learning methods to predict churn.
 This part involves creation of machine learning pipelines, evaluation and tuning of the approach.
 * Development of a web application to demonstrate the resulting model.